 If you plan to continue working beyond your State Pension age, you can still claim your pension as soon as you reach the pension age in the UK.
 You also have the option to defer claiming your pension.
 Any delay in taking your State Pension can increase the amount you receive when you claim it in the future.

 The retirement age in the UK has undergone several amendments and is expected to keep changing in the future.
 Ultimately, the retirement age and the State Pension age do not need to be the same in the UK.
 You can retire early and claim your pension once you hit the State Pension age, or you can continue working even after reaching your pension age.

-It’s important for anyone working in the UK to be fully aware of their State Pension age and the amount they’re likely to receive so that they can plan for a comfortable retirement.
+It’s important for anyone working in the UK to be fully aware of their State Pension age, the amount they’re likely to receive and how the tax system works so that they can plan for a comfortable retirement.